Estate vs. Inheritance Taxes - What's the difference?

 Posted by John Posey

 All you fellow Nebraskans stand to have an inheritance tax situation.
 Even those non-Nebraska residents that own real estate in Nebraska are subject to Nebraska inheritance tax.
 I think I hear the “Go Big Red” chants slowly fading.
-Now I’d like us to be more like the other thirty some odd states that don’t have these taxes and I’d also like a football team that could make a bowl game in half a decade, but I digress.
+Now I’d like us to be more like the other thirty some odd states that don’t have these taxes and I’d also like a football team that could close out a few one-score games with a win, but I digress.
 We have to play the hand we’re dealt so here we go…no fear of failure as the coaches say!
 Here’s how the Nebraska inheritance tax works:

 - Surviving spouses & charities: entirely exempt

-- Immediate relatives including parents, grandparents, siblings, children including those legally adopted and any other lineal descendant: $40,000 exemption per beneficiary – 1% inheritance tax.
-Effective January 1, 2023, the exemption increases to $100,000.
+- Immediate relatives including parents, grandparents, siblings, children including those legally adopted and any other lineal descendant: $100,000 exemption per beneficiary – 1% inheritance tax.

-- Remote relatives including uncles, aunts, nieces or nephews related to the descendent by blood or legal adoption, or lineal decedents of the same or the spouse/surviving spouse of any such persons: $15,000 exemption per beneficiary – 13% inheritance tax.
-Effective January 1, 2023, the exemption increases to $40,000 and the rate reduces to 11%.
+- Remote relatives including uncles, aunts, nieces or nephews related to the descendent by blood or legal adoption, or lineal decedents of the same or the spouse/surviving spouse of any such persons: $40,000 exemption per beneficiary – 11% inheritance tax.

 So, what’s the moral of the story?
 Your ultimate benefactors are going to have to forgo some of their inheritance to pay inheritance tax unless you’re leaving it all to charity.
 The larger the inheritance, the larger the inheritance tax liability will be, and it will be substantially larger for remote and non-relative beneficiaries.
 Here’s a few thoughts you may consider as you look at your estate plan: